vitakili/magexo-graphql/README.md

 ## Install dependecies
-npm i or npm Install
+> npm i / npm Install

 ## Run development client
-npm run dev
+> npm run dev

 ## Since CORS policy won't let you to fetch data
-As I used Firefox it is recommended for you to use plugin
+As I used Firefox it is recommended for you to use extension
-- CORS Everywhere
+> CORS Everywhere
+For Chrome I recommend extension
+> Access Control-Allow-Origin - Unblock